-These types of allergies are often harder to identify, as they will present themselves well after ingestion of the food.
-Certain symptoms are similar to IgE-mediated food allergies such as rashes, and are easier to identify.
+Some of the non-IgE-mediated food allergy symptoms are similar to IgE-mediated ones, such as rashes, and are easy to identify.
 However, non-IgE-mediated food allergies can cause any of the following symptoms, which are often thought to be the result of a different ailment given the difficulty in connecting them with the consumption of a type of food.

 Many of the above signs of a food allergy present themselves most frequently in children and babies.
 For example, colic is a common problem in babies and can be caused by allergies.

 The severity of an allergic reaction will determine how you should respond, along with the experience of the person that is having the reaction.

 If an allergic reaction is mild, antihistamine medication can be used to relieve symptoms.
 The faster this is taken, the more effective it is at treating food allergy symptoms and reducing any discomfort.

 When someone is more severely allergic to a food product, they may carry an auto-injector that contains adrenaline.
 This helps to reduce breathing difficulties during anaphylaxis by narrowing blood vessels and counteracting the effect of low blood pressure, which can help to keep someone alive and in a stable condition whilst they wait for medical help.

 Many people can use an auto-injector on themselves if they feel a severe allergic reaction coming on.
 But if you need to administer it, remove the covering of the injector, swiftly and firmly press it into the person’s outer thigh, listen for a ‘click’ and then hold it in place for ten seconds.